 Preparing Your Child for a Visit to South Island Orthopedics

-- Talk to the doctor about previous experiences, and share what has been positive and what has presented challenges or caused negative experiences.
+- Talk to the doctor about previous experiences, and share what has been positive and what has caused negative experiences.

 - Ask for an overview of the typical visit procedure so you can prepare your child beforehand with social stories and role-playing.
-Practice as much as you can at home.
+Practice at home.

-- Prepare a list of questions or concerns before your visit so you can keep the visit focused.
+- Prepare a list of questions before your visit so you can keep the visit focused.

-We want to know what works best for you and your child, so let the team know about the strategies you use at home (deep breathing, counting, familiar phrases, distraction, etc.), so they will understand what you’re doing and use similar methods.
+We want to know what works best for you and your child, so let the team know about the strategies you use at home.
 It may also be possible to make changes to the environment or flow of the visit to ensure everyone is as comfortable as possible.

-Get the Orthopedic Treatment You Need at South Island Orthopedics
+Get the Orthopedic Treatment You Need at SI Orthopedics

-South Island Orthopedics believes that quality of life is vital for all patients.
-We are committed to helping autistic patients of all ages live healthy, fulfilling lives and to providing care that recognizes them as individuals and accepts them as they are.
-We are proud to show our support during National Autism Acceptance Month and are here to serve Long Island families for all of their orthopedic needs.
+We are committed to helping autistic patients of all ages live healthy, fulfilling lives and providing care that recognizes them as individuals and accepts them as they are.

 We have three convenient locations in Woodbury, Cedarhurst, and Rockville Centre staffed by expert orthopedists.
 If you or your child needs orthopedic care, contact us online to request an appointment.